fkyprianou/deved-platform/content/blog/en/how-to-send-mms-messages-with-node-js.md

 The above code sends a single message (a picture of a cat) to any number you add into the first object.
 If for any reason there is a failure in sending the message, the issues will be logged to the console, otherwise, if everything works as it should then the `messageUUID` will be logged instead.

-**N﻿ote: 'https://placekitten.com/200/300', // This is a placeholder image you can use
+**N﻿ote**: 'https://placekitten.com/200/300', // This is a placeholder image you can use

 With that, head to your terminal of choice and run: